-Since we have been forced to move our in-person meeting to next year, we decided to organise a special online gathering.
+Since we had been forced to move our in-person meeting to next year, we decided to organise a special online gathering.

-The Prelude to the NESTet 2021 Conference will allow you to discuss with some of the most prominent professionals in the European nuclear education and training sector.
+The Prelude to the NESTet 2021 Conference allowed you to discuss with some of the most prominent professionals in the European nuclear education and training sector.

-The Prelude to the NESTet 2021 Conference will be combined with this years’ ENEN PhD Event.
+The Prelude to the NESTet 2021 Conference has been combined with this years’ ENEN PhD Event.

 NESTet is the most important European forum discussing opportunities and challenges in nuclear education, training, knowledge management and human resource development related to nuclear energy and other nuclear applications.

 2020 requires us to constantly adapt to an ever-evolving situation.
 Due to the prevailing sanitary crisis, the NESTet Programme Committee decided to postpone the next edition of the NESTet Conference to 14. – 18.
 11. 2021.
 The conference will take place in Brussels, Belgium.

 Click here to be added to the mailing list of NESTet.